DEC logoRULES AND REGULATIONS

 18. Drainage easements and ways

-(f) Public hearings shall be advertised, noticed, and held as required by the By-Laws and 974 CMR 1.04.
-The applicant shall stake or flag of the edge of wetlands on the project site at least five days prior to the hearing.
-The DEC, after public hearing, shall determine whether the impacts on the area on which the proposed work is to be done are significant to public or private water supply, to the groundwater supply, to flood control, to storm damage prevention, to prevention of pollution, to the protection of wildlife habitat, to erosion and sedimentation control or to the protection of fisheries, and shall by written order within twenty-one days of such hearing impose such conditions as will contribute to the protection of the resources.
+(e) Public hearings will be advertised, noticed, and held as required by the By-Laws and 974 CMR 1.04.
+The Applicant shall stake or flag the edge of wetlands on the project site at least five days prior to the hearing.
+The DEC, after public hearing, shall determine whether the impacts on the area on which the proposed work is to be done are significant to public or private water supply, to the groundwater supply, to flood control, to storm damage prevention, to prevention of pollution, to the protection of wildlife habitat, to erosion and sedimentation control or to the protection of fisheries, and shall by written order within twenty-one days of such hearing impose such conditions as will contribute to the protection of the Resources.

-(g) All work shall be done in accordance with the orders issued by the DEC.
-No work may commence until the final order and plans have been recorded in the Registry of Deeds and proof of such recordation has been submitted to the DEC and a sign identifying the project with the MADEP 352# has been posted on site in a location visible from the nearest public way.
+(f) All work shall be done in accordance with the orders issued by the DEC.
+No work may commence until the final order and plans have been recorded in the Registry of Deeds and proof of such recordation has been submitted to the DEC and a sign identifying the project with the MADEP file number has been posted on site in a location visible from the nearest public way.

 1. A proper bond or deposit of money or other instrument acceptable to the Director as specified in 974 CMR 1.13.